 2008 Environmental Protection Agency Region 9 Environmental Award

 2004 The John Olguin Marine Environmental Award

 2003 Orange County Coast Keeper Protection Award

-"Sailing the Ocean of Trash" The full documentary, produced by our friend in the Netherlands, Meriijn Jansteen Steenberg, Studio White Cat, will be available soon.
-Watch our calendar for air date.
+"Sailing the Ocean of Trash" was produced by our friend in the Netherlands, Meriijn Jansteen Steenberg, Studio White Cat,

 Click on the images below to view film trailers.
 See Captain Moore's full filmography on IMDB.